 "Ski Spectacular", A DS-USA event held annually in Breckenridge, CO, added an instructor training component, coordinated by Gwen.
-She later was successful in getting PSIA to recognize the event as the Annual Adaptive Academy.
+She later was successful in getting PSIA/AASI to recognize the event as the Annual Adaptive Academy.

-In 1996, theme park pioneer, Charlie Woods, invited Gwen to the Double H Hole in the Woods Ranch, a summer camp in Luzerne, NY for critically ill children, run by Woods and actor, Paul Newman.
-He wanted to know if a small abandoned ski area on the property had potential to be the base for an adaptive winter program.
+DOUBLE H Ranch: In 1996, theme park pioneer, Charlie Woods, invited Gwen to the Double H Hole in the Woods Ranch, a summer camp in Luzerne, NY for critically ill children, run by Woods and actor, Paul Newman.
+He wanted to know if a small abandoned ski area on the property had potential to be the base for an Adaptive winter program.
 Gwen, who by this time was well known in the snowsports industry, went to work.
-She called on PSIA, NSP, NSAA, and suppliers to help and received hundreds of thousands worth of grooming equipment, snow making, skis, boards, boots, cable, reconstruction, etc. She put together a ski and snowboard staff and a volunteer ski patrol was established, as well as support staff and medical personnel.
-The program grew quickly, necessitating expansion of the base lodge, and Gwen went to bat again in a campaign to add a Magic Carpet to the operation.
+She called on PSIA, NSP, NSAA, and suppliers to help and received hundreds of thousands of dollar's worth of grooming equipment, snow making, skis, boards, boots, cable, reconstruction, etc. She put together a ski and snowboard staff and a volunteer ski patrol was established, as well as support staff and medical personnel.
+The program grew quickly, necessitating expansion of the base lodge, and then a new Inn more suitable for winter lodging.
+Gwen went to bat again in a campaign to add a Magic Carpet to the operation.